-- 1. Select the "Groups" link in the page footer. - 2.
+- 1. Select the "Administration" link in the page footer, and then select the "Groups" link from the Administration page. - 2.
 A table of all the existing groups is displayed.
 Below the table is a description of all the fields.
 To create a new group, select the "Add Group" link under the table of existing groups. - 3.
-There are four fields to fill out.
+There are five fields to fill out.
 These fields are documented below the form.
 Choose a name and description for the group.
 Decide whether this group should be used for bugs (in all likelihood this should be selected).
-Optionally, choose a regular expression that will automatically add any matching users to the group.
+Optionally, choose a regular expression that will automatically add any matching users to the group, and choose an icon that will help identify user comments for the group.
 The regular expression can be useful, for example, to automatically put all users from the same company into one group (if the group is for a specific customer or partner).